EMBL-EBI-GCA/blueprint_dcc_portal/app/static/secondary_analysis/CoSI_analysis_of_RNA-seq_data_20140811.md

-# COSI and other sample specific RNA-Seq analysis
+# CoSI and other sample specific RNA-Seq analysis
 ***

 ## Analysis description